 ”If you want to store a large, complex system such as the English spelling system in a finite human brain, you have to organise it well…It’s an almost impossible task to use letters and letter patterns to organise your thinking about spelling, as there are simply so many of them and their relationships with sounds are so complex…So let’s try using sounds as our organising principle.”

 Word building – the foundation stone of beginning literacy.
+John Walker

 https://theliteracyblog.com/2020/12/20/word-building-the-foundation-stone-of-beginning-literacy/

-Linguistic phonics programmes are informed by the research and prototype of cognitive-developmental psychologist Professor Diane McGuinness.
-She analysed the probability structure of the English spelling code: ”A probability structure is the calculation of the number of spellings used the most to those used the least.
+”A probability structure is the calculation of the number of spellings used the most to those used the least.
 This calculation must be based on frequency in print (how often these spellings appear in print)” (D. McGuinness).
-McGuinness used a corpus of over 3,000 of the most common words in print for her analysis of the English spelling code.
+She used a corpus of over 3,000 of the most common words in print for her analysis of the English spelling code.

-McGuinness’s analysis revealed that ”Of the 350-400 spellings [Gough & Hillinger 1980] only 176 are common, and these spellings account for around 90% of the words in print.”
+Pupils don’t need to be taught every one of the approximately 400 English spellings (GPCs), even if this could be done in the time available.
+McGuinness’s analysis of the English spelling code revealed that ”Of the 350-400 spellings [Gough & Hillinger.
+1980], only 176 are common2, and these spellings account for around 90% of the words in print.”
 (McGuinness.
 1997. italics added).
 These are the spellings that need to be taught explicitly and systematically (in the context of real words) in every high-quality phonics programme.
 They provide a firm foundation, driving the implicit statistical learning necessary for acquiring the rest of the code: ”Explicit instruction is there to scaffold statistical/implicit learning.”
 (Prof Mark Seidenberg.
 Yale talk.
 2023)

 ”Instruction is the visible tip of the learning iceberg; implicit statistical learning is the mass below.”